MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-atlassian.md

 ## Revoke and renew API keys

-1. Microsoft recommends using short lived keys / tokens for connecting apps as a security best practise.
+1. Microsoft recommends using short lived keys or tokens for connecting apps as a security best practice.
-2. We recommend refreshing Atlassian API key every 6 months as a best practise.
+2. We recommend refreshing the Atlassian API key every 6 months as a best practice.
 To refresh the key, revoke the existing API key and generate a new key.
-3. To revoke API key, navigate to **admin.atlassian.com** > **Settings** > **API keys**, determine the API key used for integration and click **Revoke**.
+3. To revoke API key, navigate to **admin.atlassian.com** > **Settings** > **API keys**, determine the API key used for integration and select **Revoke**.
 4. Recreate an API key in the Atlassian admin portal with the steps described above.
 5. Afterwards, go to the Defender for Cloud Apps portal and edit the connector: